 Fort Walton Beach DMV Formal Review Hearing Attorney

-Formal Review Hearing vs. Waiver Review
+Formal Review Hearing vs. Waiver of Formal Review

 Formal Review Hearing

 If you elect to do the formal review hearing, you will receive a temporary driving permit.
 Your temporary permit will allow you to drive for approximately six weeks after arrest.
 One “catch” with this option is that you can only use this permit for life-sustaining purposes such as work, school, religious services, child care, medical appointments or the grocery store.
 Basically, no joy riding on this permit!
 The only other downfall to this option is that there is a “Hard No Driving Period.”
 This period starts when your permit expires (no exceptions).
 The time for this period is:

 - 30 days Hard No Driving for a 1st offense if you consented to a breath test at the time of arrest.

 - 90 days Hard No Driving for a 1st time offense if you refused the breath test at the time of arrest.

 Fortunately, once you have completed your period of hard no driving, you will be eligible to receive an additional temporary driving permit.
 In Florida, you will be required to attend and complete DUI School, whether you end up being convicted or not.

 Since you will have to do it eventually anyway, I encourage you to sign up for DUI School as soon as possible.

 Although this may seem daunting, it is actually not a bad choice.
 The Formal Review Hearing gives me the chance to fight the facts surrounding your DUI arrest.
 During the Review Hearing, I will subpoena the arresting officer to be present at the hearing.
 I get to question the officer, under oath, in front of the hearing officer (who is somewhat like a judge).
 This can be very helpful in developing defenses for your criminal DUI case.